seven5/seven5.github.io/art-summ.md

 The other constraint is that the text of the third span will always be the same as the value of the field `ls.output`.
-Since this is computed by the constraint we wrote above, value displayed is always the logical or of the two switches.
+Since this is computed by the constraint we wrote above, the displayed value is always the logical OR of the two switches.

 Finally, we have added two small event handlers, one for each "switch".
 When the appropriate "switch" text is clicked, the value of the boolean `s1` or